chaowang15/RGBDPlaneDetection/README.md

 ```
 RGBDPlaneDetection <-o> color_image depth_image output_folder
 ```
 `-o` (optional) is to run MRF-based optimization for plane refinement.
 For example:
 ```
 RGBDPlaneDetection ../pic/frame-000000.color.jpg ../pic/frame-000000.depth.png ../pic
 RGBDPlaneDetection -o ../pic/frame-000000.color.jpg ../pic/frame-000000.depth.png ../pic
 ```

-Two scripts `demo_win.sh` and `demo_linux.sh` are provided to run the code on a RGB-D sequence.
+Two scripts `demo_win.sh` and `demo_linux_mac.sh` are provided for reference to run the code on a RGB-D sequence with multiple images.
 Note to modify the corresponding paths.

 ## Build
 - **Windows**: use Visual Studio to open sln file and compile and build the code.
-It tests successfully in Visual Studio 2010 and 2013, and should work on all other Visual Studio platforms.
+It is tested successfully in Visual Studio 2010 and 2013, and should work on all other Visual Studio platforms.
 Note to change your OpenCV and Eigen 3 paths if needed.

-- **Linux or Mac OS**: run `build_linux.sh` to build the code.
+- **Linux or Mac OS**: run `build_linux_mac.sh` to build the code.

 ## Running time
 Without MRF optimization, the execution program by Visual Studio 2010 or 2013 runs at about 25 FPS (including data I/O) on RGBD images with resolution 640x480 in a PC with 16GB RAM and intel i7 processor.
 With MRF optimization, the same code runs much slower at about 7 seconds per frame on the same data.

-## Output
+## Input and Output
+**Input**: color image and depth image.

+**Output**:
 1) Plane segmentation image in PNG;
 2) Plane label file in TXT: the label index of the plane which each pixel belongs to, starting from 0 to N - 1 where N is the number of planes.
 If a pixel is not on any plane, then its label value is N.
 3) Plane data file in TXT.
 Each line represents one plane with format like this: